dog-broad/CodeChef-Rating-Api/README.md

 1. Open your browser and go to `http://127.0.0.1:8800`.
 2. Enter a valid CodeChef handle in the input field.
-3. Click the "Get Profile" button to view user details.
+3. Click "Get Profile" to view user details.
-4. You will be redirected to a page showing the user's current rating and other profile details.
+4. You'll be redirected to a page showing the user's rating and profile details.

 ## Credits 🙏

-This project is highly inspired by the work of [Deepak Suthar](https://github.com/deepaksuthar40128/Codechef-API).
-Special thanks to Deepak for providing a foundational reference for this project!
+Inspired by [Deepak Suthar](https://github.com/deepaksuthar40128/Codechef-API).
+Thanks for the foundational reference!

 ## License 📜

-This project is licensed under the MIT License.
+MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Hosting 🌐

-The application will be hosted on Vercel.
-You can access it [here](https://your-vercel-deployment-url).
+The application is hosted on [Vercel](https://code-chef-rating-api.vercel.app/).

 ---

-Feel free to contribute to this project by submitting issues or pull requests.
+Feel free to contribute by submitting issues or pull requests.
 Happy coding! 😊